peppybug/portfolio/README.md

 # 🌐 PeppyBug's Portfolio – Powered by Astro

 Welcome to **PeppyBug's** personal portfolio!
 This site showcases PeppyBug's work, projects, and professional background.
-Forked from the original [Melon Portfolio](https://themelon.live), it's built with [Astro](https://astro.build) for a fast, responsive, and modern user experience, with clean animations and accessibility at its core.
+It's built with [Astro](https://astro.build) for a fast, responsive, and modern user experience, with clean animations and accessibility at its core.

 ---